1860–61 United States House of Representatives elections: 37th Congress

-Impact of the secessionist movement

-In the wake of the declared secession of South Carolina from the Union on December 20, 1860, many Southern House members, mostly Democrats, refused to take their seats.
-Before 1872, different states held elections at various times; the first elections for the 37th Congress were held on August 6, 1860, in Arkansas and Missouri, while the last election took place in California on September 4, 1861, a year later.
-Three Southern states – Arkansas, Florida, and South Carolina – chose Representatives before the presidential election, electing seven Democrats and two independents.
-These were the only House elections from the seceding states to the 37th Congress.
-After South Carolina resolved disunion and the Confederate States of America was formed, other Southern states declared as well and elected Representatives to the new Congress of the Confederate States instead of the United States Congress.
+Background

+Secession

+Fifty-six seats were vacant when the 37th Congress met on July 4, 1861, as a result of the secession of the Confederacy.
+Three states which later joined the Confederacy—Arkansas, Florida, and South Carolina—chose members before the presidential election, electing seven Democrats and two independents, who subsequently declined to take their seats.
+In addition, several districts in Tennessee and Virginia elected Unionist members who were seated along with the incoming class of House members.
+These were the only congressional elections held south of the border states prior to the start of the 37th Congress.

 Since the states not holding elections had many strong Democratic districts – in the previous 36th Congress their Representatives included a total of 46 Democrats, 14 Oppositionists, five independents, and one member of the American Party – when Congress was called into session on July 4, 1861 (five months earlier than usual at the time) the size of the Democratic House caucus had been drastically reduced, resulting in a huge Republican majority.

 Of the 183 seats, 102 were held by Republicans, 45 by Democrats, 23 by Unionists, and five others by one party each.
 There were several vacancies, and California had not held its election when Congress assembled.